Vegas defeats Seattle, 4-3, ruins Kraken league debut

-”I think our exhibition schedule was kind of up and down a little bit but we’ve got a veteran group and they know when it’s time to dial it up and be ready to play and I thought our group was ready to play tonight,” Vegas coach Peter DeBoer said.
+Vegas, which made its league debut four years ago, held off a rally from the NHL’s latest addition in what turned out to be a scrappy effort from the Kraken.

+Seattle erased a 3-0 deficit and tied the game, but Chandler Stephenson’s goal midway through the third period held up.

-Chandler Stephenson and Jonathan Marchessault also scored for Vegas, while Robin Lehner made 25 saves.
+Jonathan Marchessault also scored for the Vegas, while Robin Lehner made 25 saves.

-After four years of cheering for Marc-Andre Fleury as the face of the franchise, an announced crowd of 18,431 gave Lehner and roar of approval during pregame introductions, and a raucous ovation after the final horn.

-”I loved it,” DeBoer said of the fans’ reaction toward Lehner. ”I’m glad the fans gave him that.
-I think he’s gonna be really good for us.
-This was a tough night that he’s been thinking about for a long time and he got us a big win.”

-Vegas captain Mark Stone, who had three assists, sent a pass to the crease where it appeared Stephenson may have kicked the puck past Seattle goaltender Phillip Grubauer.
-After an official review, the goal was held up.

-”I know what I saw and believed … I thought it was a kicking motion,” Seattle coach Dave Hakstol said. ”There’s a gray area on those calls.
-Their decision was it’s a good goal.”

-Ryan Donato scored Seattle’s first goal in franchise history, while Jared McCann and Geekie added goals.
-Grubauer had 18 saves in his first game as a Kraken.
+Ryan Donato scored Seattle’s first goal in franchise history, while Jared McCann and Morgan Geekie added goals.
+Veteran netminder Phillip Grubauer had 18 saves in his first game as a Kraken.

 Pacioretty and Marchessault gave the Golden Knights a 2-0 lead on two of Vegas’ first three shots on goal.